Ashutosh-tec/Interview_bot/readme.md

 ## Project Overview

 ### Features:
-- **Scrapping**: Using BeautifulSoup4 to scrap interview preparation materials.
+- **Scraping**: Using BeautifulSoup4 to scrap interview preparation materials.
 - **Retriever-Augmented Generation (RAG)**: Uses a retriever to fetch relevant documents based on user input, then generates responses using a generative language model (Google Gemini).
 - **Pinecone Integration**: Stores and retrieves document embeddings from a Pinecone index.
 - **Google Gemini Integration**: Generates human-like responses based on retrieved documents.